burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 1. If `x` has type `X`, then try to find out if the operator is defined as a member of `class X` or a `base class of X`.

-2. Look for operator declaration in the context of `x(op)y` expression.
+2. Look for the operator declaration in the context of `x(op)y` expression.

 3. If `X` is declared in `namespace N`, take a look for the operator declaration in `namespace N`.